complextissue/pytximport/docs/source/start.md

 `pytximport` is a Python package for fast gene count estimation based on transcript quantification files produced by pseudoalignment/quasi-mapping tools such as `kallisto` or `salmon`. `pytximport` is a port of the popular [tximport Bioconductor R package](https://bioconductor.org/packages/release/bioc/html/tximport.html).

-## Development status

-`pytximport` is alpha version software.
-While it should work for most use cases and we regularly compare outputs against the R implementation, expect breaking changes and bugs.
-If you encounter any problems, please open a GitHub issue.
-If you are a Python developer, we welcome pull requests implementing missing features, adding more extensive unit tests and bug fixes.

 ## Installation

 ```bash